-U n d r s t a n Geography Draw information from a simple map.
-The school environment Use simple maps of our local area, with focus on school and other well-known buildings.
+U n d e r s t a n d i n Geography The school environment Use simple maps of our local area, with focus on school and other well-known buildings.
+Draw simple maps of individual journeys to school, focussing on the physical features (such as houses, buildings, trees etc).
 Explore the natural world around them.
 Describe what they see, hear and feel whilst outside.
-China (Chinese new year).
+China (link to Chinese new year).
+Where is China?
+How is China different to England?
+Draw information from a simple map.
 Use simple maps to understand where we live in relation to the sea.
 Flags: The St' George's flag and The Union Jack Story and setting maps.
 Recognise some environments that are different from the one in which they live.
-Comparing places from hot/cold climates; the key differences between them and which animals live there. d i n g t h e W o r History My personal history: Me as a baby compared to me as I am now.
+Comparing places from hot/cold climates; the key differences between them and which animals live there. t h e W o r l d History My personal history: Me as a baby compared to me as I am now.
 Comment on images of familiar situations (celebrations) in the past.
 Looking at and comparing objects from the past - telephones, transport etc. - Compare and contrast characters from stories, including figures from the past.
 St. George, Queen Elizabeth II, King Charles III.
-Our class history: Looking back on our journey, reviewing the topics covered and what we have learnt. l d Science My body - growing and changing.
+Our class history: Looking back on our journey, reviewing the topics covered and what we have learnt.
+Science My body - growing and changing.
 Comparing each other - similarities and differences.
 Forest school focus - seasonal changes.
 Understand the effect of changing seasons on the natural world around them.
 Observing the changing state of our outdoor school environment.
 Keeping safe and keeping healthy (including oral hygiene).
 Magnets - forces.
 Water based experimenting, e.g. floating and sinking, freezing and melting.
 Learning the life cycle of a frog.
 Plants and growing.
 What do plants need to survive?
 Which plants do we eat?
 Learning the life cycle of a butterfly.
 Weather/different climates/seasonal changes.